akarsh/osmtogeojson-nodejs-server-tutorial/README.md

 You need to provide the boundingbox coordinates of the osm file to be downloaded from the osm api
 ```
 /* file url - contains coordinates of the bounding box of osm file to be download */
-var new_file_url = 'http://api.openstreetmap.org/api/0.6/map?bbox=11.54,48.14,11.543,48.145';
+var new_file_url = 'http://api.OpenStreetMap.org/api/0.6/map?bbox=11.54,48.14,11.543,48.145';
 ```
-If you are using local-server of [openstreetmap-website](https://github.com/openstreetmap/openstreetmap-website).
+If you are using local-server of [OpenStreetMap-website](https://github.com/OpenStreetMap/OpenStreetMap-website).
 Then the new_file_url will be
 ```
 var new_file_url = 'http://localhost:3000/api/0.6/map?bbox=11.54,48.14,11.543,48.145';
 ```

-You can initially test your nodejs-sever for osmtogeojson by downloading the osm and geojson file locally.
+You can initially test your nodejs-sever for osmtogeojson by downloading the osm and GeoJSON file locally.
 ```
 /* Converting and saving files locally */
 // fs.readFile(path + "//testmap.osm", function(err, data)